 The information on this page covers the most common types of travel and reflects the UK government’s understanding of the rules currently in place.
 Unless otherwise stated, this information is for travellers using a full ‘British Citizen’ passport.

-The authorities in the country or territory to which you’re travelling to are responsible for setting and enforcing the rules for entry.
-If you’re unsure about any aspect of the entry requirements, or you need further reassurance, you should contact the embassy, high commission or consulate of the country or territory you’re travelling to which you’re travelling.
+The authorities in the country or territory to which you’re travelling are responsible for setting and enforcing the rules for entry.
+If you’re unsure about any aspect of the entry requirements, or you need further reassurance, you should contact the embassy, high commission or consulate of the country or territory to which you’re travelling.